standardnotes/docs/docs/contribute.md

 Thank you for your interest in contributing to Standard Notes.
 We are very happy that you want to help.
 The development for all our apps are done publicly on [GitHub](https://github.com/standardnotes).
 Here are some ways that you can help us improve Standard Notes:

-1. Submit suggestions and feature ideas to our [public forum](https://forum.standardnotes.org).
+1. Submit suggestions and feature ideas to our [community forum](https://forum.standardnotes.org).
 You can comment on the existing feature requests and subscribe to individual threads to follow their progress.
-2. Report bugs or issues to our [public forum](https://forum.standardnotes.org).
+2. Report bugs or issues to our [community forum](https://forum.standardnotes.org).
 3. Help others on the forum and our [Slack group](https://standardnotes.org/slack).
 4. Blog, tweet and share what you like about Standard Notes, what you use it for, and how it helps you.

 We do things the old-fashioned way and rely on people like you telling other people like you about Standard Notes to sustain our efforts.
 Get a free month of Extended when your friend also joins Extended.
 Log into the [member dashboard](https://dashboard.standardnotes.org) to get your unique referral link. 🙂